abr-98/Guide-to-Computer-Vision/Fundamentals/Operations/Pointwise Operations/README.md

 ### 2. Image Thresholding

 The operator make all the pixel values above a particular threshold equal to the maximum value and all the pixel values below a particular threshold equal to the minimum value.
-Its working has been shown un the image_threshold_and_stretching.ipynb file
+Its working has been shown in the image_transformation_2.ipynb file

 ### 3. Context-Stretching: